-Multiple-Oscar nominated Green Book is a road movie about friendship and race relations in the 1960s in the American South.
+Green Book — winner of the 2019 Best Picture Oscar —is a road movie about friendship and race relations in the 1960s American South.

 The biopic is based on a real story: In 1964, Dr Don Shirley, a virtuoso classical pianist, was booked to play a series of concerts across the Deep South.
 Dr Shirley was African American, and he would be travelling through heavily segregated states.
 He needed a bodyguard/driver to ease his path, so he employed Tony Vallelonga, an Italian-American nightclub bouncer.
 The men were very different in temperament and background, but two months on the road cemented a friendship that would last for fifty years.